Palmengarten: The rockery

-It is located at the highest point of the garden, a rocky hill with an imposing waterfall, from here you get one of the best views.
+It is located at the highest point of the garden, a rocky hill with a waterfall.
+From here, you get a view.
 The rockery (Der Steingarten, or Garden among the stones), is located on the flanks of the rocky hill, and it was completely renovated in the 80s.
 With acidic soils and Alkaline in small gaps between the rocks are these plants from all the mountainous regions of the planet.

 Heather garden

-Where the rockery ends, in the east, the heather garden begins with its attractive color in the blooms of late summer.
-Also appealing is the gradation of shades of green presented by the rest of the year, this collection of wild and crossed species of the genera Erica and Calluna.
+Where the rockery ends, in the east, the heather garden begins with its color in the blooms of late summer.
+Also, there is the gradation of shades of green presented by the rest of the year, this collection of species of the genera Erica and Calluna.